material-components/material-components-web/packages/mdc-dialog/README.md

 --- | ---
 `mdc-dialog` | Mandatory.
 The root DOM element containing the surface and the container.
 `mdc-dialog__scrim` | Mandatory.
 Semitransparent backdrop that displays behind a dialog.
+`mdc-dialog__scrim--removed` | Optional.
+Remove semitransparent backdrop behind dialog and allow pointer on a content behind a dialog.
 `mdc-dialog__container` | Mandatory.
 Wrapper element needed to ensure flexbox behavior in IE 11.
 `mdc-dialog__surface` | Mandatory.
 The bounding box for the dialog's content.
 `mdc-dialog__title` | Optional.
 Brief summary of the dialog's purpose.